Esan people: Pre-historical/classical period

 According to archaeological and linguistic evidence, humans have resided in the savannah-forest ecotone in Esanland for at least 3000 years ago.

 From 500 AD to 750 AD, these hunter-gatherers started to colonize the savannah-forest ecosystem of Esanland and the forest ecosystem of the Benin Empire.
 They created a pre-Esan, pre-Edo society that built advanced structures such as moats and walls around family properties.
 These enclosures were, at maximum, three to five kilometres in diameter, and demarcated residential and agricultural property.
 Those properties enlarged to become villages, and by 800, these village coalesced to form kingdoms with hierarchies.
 Modern-day digs in the region have found that these walls were situated in the eastern Benin Empire and northern Esanland.
 Settlements were close to permanent springs on the northern plateau, but never next to intermittent springs.
 Esanland's culture, language and growth were majorly influenced by the mass exoduses to Esan territory from all adjacent polities Communities on Esanland's southern and eastern fringes (Ewohimi, Ewatto, Ekpon, Amahor) were heavily populated by Igbos and Igalas (into Uroh); from the north came the Emai into Ukhun, Idoa, and Amahor and the Etsako into Irrua; and from the south came the Itsekiri (into Ekpon) and Urhobo (into Ujiogba).

 The biggest influence on Esanland came from Edo, founders of Benin Empire.
 In 1460, Oba Ewuare passed laws of mourning that prohibited sexual intercourse, bathing, drumming, dancing, and cooking.
 These laws proved too restrictive for many citizens, and these citizens fled the kingdom to Esanland.
-This exodus shaped Esanland's modern cultural identity and gave rise to the term "Esan," or "refugee."
-Oral tradition has heavily supported this theory.
+This exodus shaped Esanland's modern cultural identity.Oral tradition has heavily supported this theory.
 Prominent Esan and Edo historians have collected stories about this migration.

 Pre-colonization

-Esan kingdoms had a varying degree of autonomy, but were ultimately controlled by the Benin Empire.
-The Oba approved the enijie of Esanland, and Esan kingdoms paid tribute to Benin.
+Esan kingdoms had its own autonomy but also cooperated with the Benin Empire.
+The Oba approved the enijie of Esanland.
 Yet, several wars between Esan kingdoms and Benin were recorded.
 This was due to the Oba, at ascension on the throne, sending white chalk to the Esans as a term of friendship.
 If the chalk was rejected, then the Oba would try to invade Esanland.
 The varying political stabilities of Benin and the Esan kingdoms also led to warfare.
 Such warfare was so common that there is no recorded history of peace between all of the Esan kingdoms and Benin.